atakhq/tak-cert-enrollment-script/README.md

 Click OK and you should see a message that you are registering with the server, if successful you should now be connected and certificates automagically loaded in your server profile in ATAK.

+## Connecting with Certificate Enrollment in ITAK
+ITAK does not support cert enrollment as of right now, must use datapackage zip file.